 - Optional Cost Adder #1 Provide a Unit Cost to complete an additional groundwater monitoring and sampling event.
 The scope of work for this cost adder should follow Task 3.0.
-The cost provided should be to complete only one (1) event with all wells and surface water sampling points in the expanded network being sampled. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
+The cost provided should be to complete only one (1) event with all wells in the network being sampled. - Optional Cost Adder #2 Provide a Unit Cost to Prepare a Summary Progress Report for submittal to the PADEP.
 The Progress Report should detail the observations documented during the event, summarize the analytical results, map the groundwater flow direction for the Site, provide iso-concentration maps for compounds exceeding the SWHS, provide hydro-graphs, discuss the interim remediation efforts (if any), and provide additional scheduling details for upcoming events.
 Once the report is approved by the Solicitor, the report can be finalized and submitted to the PADEP.
 The progress reports discussed are being proposed to meet the PADEP obligation on progress reporting before RAP approval. - Optional Cost Adder #3 Provide a Unit Cost to extend the Pump test for four (4) additional hours at the Site.
 The pump test would be extended if stabilization does not occur by the end of the eight (8) hour pump test. - Optional Cost Adder #4 Provide a Unit Cost to install one (1) overburden groundwater monitoring well.
-The scope of work for this cost adder should follow Task 2.3 construction guidelines, but would be completed during a separate event. - Optional Cost Adder #5 Provide a Unit Cost to install one (1) bedrock groundwater monitoring well.
-The scope of work for this cost adder should follow Task 2.2 construction guidelines, but would be completed during a separate event.
+The scope of work for this cost adder should follow Task 2.2 construction guidelines, but would be completed during a separate event. - Optional Cost Adder #5 Provide a Unit Cost to secure offsite access on one (1) adjacent residential/commercial property in an effort to install a groundwater monitoring well.
+The cost should cover the necessary time and materials needed to contact the off-site property owner, draft an access agreement, and obtain approval with one (1) draft revision to the access agreement.
+The cost does not include any legal fees, payments or permitting costs.
+Providing this Unit Cost does not commit the consultant to obtain the access agreement.
+If necessary, the cost should also cover the necessary time and material needed to provide the PADEP with the information they will require to facilitate access to the property. - Optional Cost Adder #6 Provide a Unit Cost to update the Site's survey to include the necessary off-site well location(s).
+The scope of work for this cost adder should follow Task 2.3.